OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 ^^^^^^^^^^^^^^^^^

-To use the module from within another python program, simply import OMCSession from within the using program.
+To use the module from within another python program, simply import OMCSessionZMQ from within the using program.
 Make use of the execute() function of the OMPython library to send commands to the OMC server.

 For example: